coupdair/dvbcut.single_pixel_sequence.data/README.md

 , to find discontinuities that could be advertisment or transition between movie series !

-It helps a lot finding where to cut (e.g. start/stop marker within DVBcut software) , in fact, it does the roughtly the job
+It helps a lot finding where to cut (e.g. start/stop marker within DVBcut software) , in fact, it does roughtly the job
 , one may ajust by a few frames only.

 SPS data is in TIF format, for fast archiving, as it is uncompressed regarding to PNG.